EvaTheSalmon/annealing/README.md

 Processes are parsed by the "Мощность" field by a transition from zero to non-zero value.
 Thus, the formally supplied power in the "Задание" field but not transferred to the lamps will be ignored.
 A process is considered a set of dots from the first nonzero occurrence in the "Мощность" field to the next such occurrence, or the end of the file.
 Thus, cooling is included in the process.

-`-s, --shift`

-Using this flag you can shift one or more processes on some offset by providing such parameter after the flag.
-The offset considered to be in seconds.

-`-c, --concat`

-Using this flag while providing more than one file you can concatenate them with time sense.
-In the output, there will be provided processes with one timeline.

 `-o, --output`

 With this flag, you can provide a custom output directory.
 If no flag provided then the input directory will be used by default.

-`-y, --yes`

-This flag toggles off all yes/no question and they are considered to be positively answered.
-Yes/no questions are shown to the user when directory creation or data overwrite should be confirmed.

 `-v, --version`

 Will show you the version.

----

-While saving script will try to obtain data from process to split information into folders by date.
-If there is no date provided in column "Дата Время" then all such processes will be stored in the same folder.